 Analysis of Performance

 - Illegal parking and code compliance topics remain two of the most popular, as well as weeds/grass concerns.
-COVID-19 mask requirements were mandated in Q2, and this remained a popular topic in Q3.

 Total cases submitted online or via mobile application, including Council Member and City Manager requests (SARs).
 Average Response Time is the average number of business days from when a case is submitted to when a staff response is sent.